cynic-net/comci/NOTES.md

 The results of test runs should be stored in a way that can be transferered between repos; using a git branch is the obvious way to do this.

-Test results are added to the "distributed database" of test results by commiting on the test result branches for that repo under `git-ci`.
+Individual machines can contribute to the "distributed database" of test results by commiting to the test result branches under `refs/ci/results`.
 Each worktree commits test results to its own individual subdir so that merges can always be done automatically.
-Test results can be put on any branch under `git-ci`.

 [worktree]: https://git-scm.com/docs/git-worktree